Summer Session 2022 FAQs

 - Graduate fees are $400 per unit, plus one-time mandatory campus fees of $551

 No. However, a hold may be placed on student accounts that may prevent registration for future terms, availability of campus services, etc. No payment plans available for Summer Session.

 It is possible.
 Financial aid is available for students who are admitted to an eligible degree program and enrolled in financial aid eligible courses through EEGO.
 Financial aid eligible courses are typically courses that are equivalent to main campus degree requirements.

-The 2 main sources of aid you could qualify for summer session would be federal direct loans and Pell grant:
+The two main sources of aid you could qualify for summer session are federal direct loans and Pell grants:

 You may receive a portion of your loans for summer if you did not use your total annual limit in fall and spring semesters.

-Year-Round Pell went into effect this year, which means you may receive a full Pell grant in fall, spring and summer (for full-time units).
-Undergrads are recommended to enroll in at least half-time (6 units) to receive Pell grant for summer.
+Year-round Pell went into effect this year, which means you may receive a full Pell grant in fall, spring and summer (for full-time units).
+Undergrads are recommended to enroll in at least half-time (6 units) to receive a Pell grant for summer.

 State University Grant (SUG)

 Classes through EEGO are not eligible for State University Grant.
 Only main campus State University Fees can be paid with SUG.

 There is no need to request financial aid for summer.
-Just get enrolled and you will be packaged with the financial aid you are eligible to receive!
+Just enroll and you will be packaged with the financial aid you are eligible to receive!

 Yes, almost anyone can take classes during Summer Session.
 Those who are at least 18 years of age can take classes through Extended Education.
-Academically disqualified CSUB students, students from other universities/colleges, and community members are all welcome to register by submitting a paper registration form to the Extended Education office.
+Academically disqualified CSUB students, students from other universities/colleges, and community members are all welcome to register by completing a registration form and emailing it to firstname.lastname@example.org.